Chevrotain/chevrotain/packages/website/docs/guide/initialization_performance.md

 }
 ```

-Note that in a real world scenario the special condition to enable validations/tracing could be anything:
+Note that in a real-world scenario the special condition to enable validations/tracing could be anything:

-- env variable.
+- Environment variable.
-- command line argument.
+- Command-line argument.
-- existence of a certain config file in the CWD.
+- Existence of a certain config file in the CWD.
 - ...